Vector (lexigram-vector)

 VectorModule.configure( VectorConfig( backends=[ NamedVectorConfig( name="primary", primary=True, backend="qdrant", qdrant=QdrantConfig( url="http://qdrant-primary:6333", ), ), NamedVectorConfig( name="rag", backend="pgvector", pgvector=PgVectorConfig( database="rag", schema="vectors", ), ), ] ))Inject named stores:

-from typing import Annotatedfrom lexigram.contracts.data.vector.protocols import VectorStoreProtocolfrom lexigram.di.named import Named
+from typing import Annotatedfrom lexigram.contracts.data.vector.protocols import VectorStoreProtocolfrom lexigram.di.markers import Named

 class MyService: def __init__( self, store: VectorStoreProtocol, # primary rag: Annotated[VectorStoreProtocol, Named("rag")], ) -> None: self.store = store self.rag = ragModule Factory Methods